Yandex Cloud

 cd ~

-2. Create a directory named terraform and open it:
+2. Create the terraform directory and open it:

 mkdir terraform